 #1.
 Kayak a River

-Exploring the outdoors by kayak, paddleboard, or canoe.
+Explore the outdoors by kayak, paddleboard, or canoe.
 Floating along a river allows you to see parts of these waterways that you might otherwise never see.
-You might even get to see aquatic life such as turtles, fish, water bugs, and water lilies.
+You might even see aquatic life such as turtles, fish, water bugs, and water lilies.

 (Here’s the SUP board I own and love from Amazon.)

-If kayaking isn’t your thing, you can also enjoy your local rivers by skipping rocks, hammocking nearby, and wading or swimming in it (if it’s safe to do so of course).
+If kayaking isn’t your thing, you can also enjoy your local rivers by skipping rocks, hammocking nearby, and wading or swimming in it (if it’s safe to do so).

 #2.
 Find New Hiking/Walking Trails